deploring/COS80007-Assignment-1/readme.txt

 /----------/

-The video gives a run through on how an exam can be completed, while giving explantions to how the code achieves certain criteria stated within the assignment.
+The video gives a run through on how an exam can be completed, while giving explanations to how the code achieves certain criteria stated within the assignment.

 See: